Kareem404/dental-diagnosis-treatment-framework/README.md

 ```
 After cloning the repo, you could run the API as a FastAPI application using uvicorn or as a docker container.
 ## 2.1 Run as FastAPI App
 To run the application as a FastAPI application.
-First, install the requirements file:
+First, install the requirements:
 ```
 pip install -r requirements.txt
 ```